 that you have to set your own HOST in workers.ini is very unintuitive.
 Especially if we have more workers, we need the scheduler to tell the workers the hostname for openQA without additional requirements.

-#1 Updated by oholecek over 6 years ago
+#1 Updated by oholecek almost 7 years ago

 I don't get this.
 How ie. remote worker will get openQA hostname?
 Do you mean some kind of zeroconf support (which, assuming avahi, AFAIK works as far as multicast is routed, so even there some backup should be supported)?